GLOBAL MARKETS-Stocks slide on rate hike fears, gold prices gain

 Asian stock marketshttps://tmsnrt.rs/2zpUAr4

-(Reporting by Herbert Lash, additional reporting by Tom Wilson in London, Alun John in Hong Kong and Pete Schroeder in Washington; Editing by Bernadette Baum, Nick Zieminski and Gareth Jones)
+(Reporting by Herbert Lash, additional reporting by Tom Wilson in London, Alun John in Hong Kong and Pete Schroeder in Washington; Editing by Gareth Jones and Alistair Bell)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))